 McKeldin Library is the largest library in the University of Maryland’s library system.
 Given recent changes in the way students and faculty find and use information, the McKeldin leadership team is repositioning the library to better communicate its services to its users.
 Libraries have traditionally been associated with books.
 Today, they are also spaces in which students gather not only to study but also to collaborate in new and innovative ways of learning.

-Three teams of Smith MBA students, enrolled in the MBA Consulting Program, are engaged in this project.
-Each team will use primary and secondary data collection techniques to learn about the library’s current positioning, and will apply tools learned in their MBA program to develop a set of recommendations for repositioning the library.
-They will also develop a marketing plan supporting the repositioning.
-The faculty advisors are Janet Wagner, director of the Center for Excellence in Service, and Judy Frels, director of the Smith Online MBA.
+Three teams of Smith MBA students, enrolled in the MBA Consulting Program, were assigned this project.
+Each team used primary and secondary data collection techniques to learn about the library’s current positioning, and applied tools learned in their MBA program to develop a set of recommendations for repositioning the library.
+Each team will also developed a marketing plan supporting the repositioning.
+The faculty advisors were Janet Wagner, director of the Center for Excellence in Service, and Judy Frels, director of the Smith Online MBA.

 The Washington Center Service Blueprinting Project

 The Washington Center (TWC) is the largest independent nonprofit academic internship program in the country.
 The goal of the project was to improve the application experience for undergraduates interested in TWC’s internships and seminars.